 For a scenic walk or quiet picnic, other must-visit gardens and mansions that make for perfect Long Island day trips include Sagamore Hill, the “Summer White House” of Theodore Roosevelt, and the Bailey Arboretum, where you can stroll the estate of renowned horticulturist Frank Bailey completely free of charge.

 The next time you’re on the Meadowbrook Parkway on your way to Jones Beach, look for the windmill on the top of the hill.
 That’s the summit of Norman J. Levy Park and Preserve, informally known as “Merrick Mountain.”
 A refurbished landfill-turned plant and wildlife sanctuary, you can say it’s the best looking dump around.

 Great for recreation and relaxation, the park includes three miles of hiking and jogging trails, 18 exercise stations, a 500-foot fishing pier and a kayak launch into the original Meadow Brook.
 At its highest point of 115 feet, there are sweeping views of the Jones Beach tower, the coastal neighborhoods below, and on a clear day, the New York City skyline.
 Up there you’ll also find two man-made ponds, circulated by the fully functional windmill.

-The best thing (at least I think so) is the park’s resident herd of Nigerian dwarf goats, which you can see resting in their pen or wandering the trails, busily doing their job of cutting (and fertilizing) the grass.
+Look for the park’s resident herd of Nigerian dwarf goats, which can be seen resting in their pen or wandering the trails.

 Jordan Lobster Farms, Island Park – A Long Island classic with a backyard raw bar and seating area, indoor dining room and an attached retail store where you can buy fresh fish to take home.